Anita and Alice are daughters of an artist who favors one causing unexpected tragedy.

 When Phillip was busy, the girls had Taz, a Polynesian chef with a wonderful sense of humor who enjoyed children.
 Taz taught them to cook, bake and more importantly, to love others.

 The huge kitchen was simply a joy filled playground.
 Ariana had planned it with care with a love for entertaining and cooking.
 It had been built like a classroom with the middle wall sharing ovens and burners that faced both sides.
 Taz could watch the girls bake cookies as he prepared crabmeat appetizers on the opposite side.
 He had bakeware for both sides and dishes just as there was a fabulous dining room for sixteen and then a family breakfast area where they ate most of the time.

 The other daughter, Alice Suzanne, was a quiet child.
 She had attractive features but not the charismatic looks of her sister.
 They were fraternal twins with completely different features.
 Alice was blonde with ice blue eyes, a porcelain complexion and appeared serious.
 Even as a little girl she read a lot, didn't like to play outside and seldom smiled.
 School was a "nightmare" according to her.
 She dated little although she was considered attractive.
 She disappeared into the background compared to her vivacious popular sister.
 After graduate school, where she studied psychology, she lived with her famous Dad.
-She claimed to enjoy helping him catalog his work.
+She told everyone about the deep satisfaction she derived from helping him catalog his work.

 The truth is Ariana and both daughters, were caught in the spider web of Phillip, the Master Artist.
 He never meant to harm them but their lives revolved around his.

 Phillip Waring was in a class of oil painters so special that his name brought instant recognition with other artists.
 His brush stroke technique was considered genius, each painting appeared intimately designed for that person.
 He was blessed with an engaging personality and quick wit .When he taught classes and spoke at art festivals and showings, people listened passionately to him.